Brett-Tanner/Journal/Sep_22.md

 - CREATE TABLE
     - CREATE TABLE table_name (col_name DATA_TYPE TABLE_CONSTRAINT(opt) DEFAULT default_value(opt), ...)
     - IF NOT EXISTS skips creating the table and suppresses the error if the table already exists
+    - col names must start with a letter and can contain letters, numbers and underscores.
+Don't use SQL keywords like 'select'
+    - must be less than 30 characters long
     - Data types are all the usual suspects plus blobs, but those are difficult to find without the right metadata since they're opaque to the database
         - INT, BOOLEAN, FLOAT, DOUBLE, REAL
         - CHAR(num) and VARCHAR(num) are specified with the number of characters they can contain, making them more performant
+            - CHAR sets a fixed length
+            - VARCHAR sets the max length
         - DATE/DATETIME store timestamps, as expected can be tricky to work with, especially across timezones
+        - NUMBER(size, d) size is max total digits, d is decimals
     - Table constraints limit the values which can be inserted
         - PRIMARY KEY - values must be unique and are used to identify rows
         - AUTOINCREMENT - for ints, value is automatically incremented and filled in when a new row is created.
 Not universally supported